knewplay/multitasking/index.md

 When the process given to CPU encounters an external interrupt or some input output stuff, what will CPU do at that time? will it just sit there and wait for the process to settle down it matters and come back for processing on its will, this is not how Central Processing Units act like.
 To use the CPU fully we let the programs to wait for the CPU while the CPU is done with other programs it is currently running and after a few nanoseconds hands the CPU over to some other program to fulfil the demand of maximum CPU utilizatio

 also keeps a track of where the user is in each of these tasks whenever the user switches between these tasks. if you have opened a browser on your computer and you also want to open word along with that and the operating system is allowing you to do so than (hurray) your operating system supports multitasking.

+Show illustration such as : https://www.geeksforgeeks.org/difference-between-multitasking-multithreading-and-multiprocessing/.
+Say program A is waiting for you to type something.
+Humans work in the world of second.
+Computer works in the world of nanoseconds(?).
+So while the computer waits, why not have it do other things in the background, and it will make the user believe that the computer does two things simultaneously, even though it was just waiting for one task anyway, and did the other while waiting.

 ## Task [improve title]